NexPlayer/Android-SDK/properties.md

 ### MAX_BW (117)

-When using HLS ABR, this is the maximum allowable bandwidth.
+When usinG ABR, this is the maximum allowable bandwidth.

 Any track with a bandwidth greater than this value will not be played back.